ryanatkn/gro/README.md

 limitations:

 - [Windows is not yet supported](https://github.com/feltjs/gro/issues/319)
-- Gro is actively used but has few users, so you'll likely find problems and undesirable limitations -- please open issues!
+- Gro has been actively used for years but has few users, so you'll likely encounter problems and undesirable limitations -- please open issues!
-  - example: there are definitely things that should be configurable that aren't
-  - gro wants all source code and assets to be in `src/` or `node_modules/`, which may annoy

 ## about